zopefoundation/grok/doc/reference/components.rst

 =====================

 Indexes are containers for holding a set of indexes.
-An index is a data structures that provides a way of quickly finding a data objects.
+An index is a data structures that provides a way of quickly finding data objects.
 A single index can be of either `Field`, `Text`, or `Set`.

+When a `grok.Indexes` class is grokked, a subscriber is created which listens to `grok.IObjectAddedEvent' events specific to the `grok.context` of the declared for the class.

 .. class:: grok.Indexes